-The ME&IE Consultants for Water Conservation in Barani Areas of Khyber Pakhtunkhwa (WCBA KP) will be responsible for monitoring, evaluation and Impact Evaluation (ME&IE) of the project interventions carried out by implementation Consultants and in this context will carry out, but not limited to the following activities:
+The ME&IE Consultants for Water Conservation in Barani Areas of Khyber Pakhtunkhwa (WCBA KP) are responsible for monitoring, evaluation and Impact Evaluation (ME&IE) of the project interventions carried out by implementation Consultants and in this context carry out, but not limited to the following activities:

-- i) Undertake baseline, midline and end line surveys of the project activities/interventions in all the project areas. - ii) Develop monitoring strategy, framework and Result Based Monitoring (RBM) indicators. - iii) Preparation of Monthly, Quarterly and Annual Monitoring and Evaluation of the project activities. - iv) Assessing the improvement in water availability and soil losses due to project interventions. - v) Assessing the water saving per annum due to the project interventions. - vi) Assessing the economic benefits to the agriculture in terms of changes in irrigated area, area under cultivation, crop yields, cropping pattern, cropping intensity, farm income and employment. - vii) Assessing the extent of community mobilization, financial and administrative sustainability of Soil & Water Conservation Associations (SWCAs) and ensuring the maintenance of project interventions.
+- i) Undertake baseline, midline and end line surveys of the project activities/interventions in all the project areas. - ii) Develop monitoring strategy, framework and Result Based Monitoring (RBM) indicators. - iii) Preparation of Monthly, Quarterly and Annual Monitoring and Evaluation of the project activities. - iv) Assessing the improvement in water availability and soil losses due to project interventions. - v) Assessing the water saving per annum due to the project interventions. - vi) Assessing the economic benefits to the agriculture in terms of changes in irrigated area, area under cultivation, crop yields, cropping pattern, cropping

+- intensity, farm income and employment. - vii) Assessing the extent of community mobilization, financial and administrative sustainability of Soil & Water Conservation Associations (SWCAs) and ensuring the maintenance of project interventions. - viii) Carryout impact evaluation of the project investment on the economy and stakeholders.